top of page

 · You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.

-Woman sitting on the sandy beach watching small boats
+Woman sitting on the sandy beach watching small boats with quote text: I am who I am today because of the choices I made yesterday.

 Benjamin Franklin: 1706 – 1790